avon tyres

 In the 1960s, we had to be “jacks of all trades.”.
 AVON TYRES AROUND FOREVER

 Whereas in today’s tyre market, we generally stick to one thing, such as the fact that we in Halifax only service cars and other companies specialise in truck or earth mover tyres.
-We never knew what would come to us next; it could be a puncture repair on a tractor rear from a farmer to a small cart wheel from a mill basket on wheels.
+We never knew what would come to us next; it could be a puncture repair on a tractor rear from a farmer or a small cart wheel from a mill basket on wheels.
 We also had a mix of different cars, from the rich mill owners with their Rolls Royce’s to a bus conductor with his Mini.

 One of the things that stands out in my mind is that we used a large amount of inner tubes in those days and also that wheel balancing was relatively new thing; most wheels were balanced with

-Avon Tyres comes into the story- AVON TYRES AROUND FOREVER
+Avon Tyres comes into the story—AVON TYRES AROUND FOREVER

-Some of the cars that were coming in for tyres include the new Rover 2000.
+Some of the cars that were coming in for tyres included the new Rover 2000.
 I remember this car because, apart from the fact that it was very different in style and size, it came out on 165×14 Pirelli Cinturato tyres, but I believe that it was my first introduction to Avon tyres, who also made 165×14 radial tyres for this model.
 The new Rover became very popular with the new “middle management” customers, and in 1966, a TC version was released, which made the car capable of over 100 mph.

 Avon Tyres was better known for their motorcycle tyres but started to push into the car tyre market.
 We were also witnessing new tyre sizes to fit the newer types of cars that were competing for the new wealth that was emanating from the new business confidence that was giving the UK a “buzz.”.
 Cars like the E-Type Jaguar were getting more popular as second-hand versions became available, starting off at the Geneva Motor Show in 1961.